pytest-dev/pytest-factoryboy/README.rst

 Post-generation dependencies
 ============================

-Unlike factory_boy which binds related objects using internal container for the lazy evaluations, pytest-factoryboy relies on the PyTest request.
+Unlike factory_boy which binds related objects using an internal container to store results of lazy evaluations, pytest-factoryboy relies on the PyTest request.

-Circular dependencies between objects can be resolved using post-generation hooks/related factories in combination with passing the SelfAttribute, but in case of PyTest request fixture functions have to return values in order to be cached in the request and to become available to other fixtures.
+Circular dependencies between objects can be resolved using post-generation hooks/related factories in combination with passing the SelfAttribute, but in the case of PyTest request fixture functions have to return values in order to be cached in the request and to become available to other fixtures.

-Thats why evaluation of the post-generation declaration in pytest-factoryboy is deferred until calling the test funciton.
+That's why evaluation of the post-generation declaration in pytest-factoryboy is deferred until calling the test funciton.
 This solves circular dependecy resolution for situations like: